konpyutaika/nifikop/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 ## Objectives

-This article is pretty similar to [Secured NiFi cluster with NiFiKop on the Google Cloud Platform](/nifikop/blog/secured_nifi_cluster_on_gcp) one.
+This article is pretty similar to the [Secured NiFi cluster with NiFiKop on the Google Cloud Platform](/nifikop/blog/secured_nifi_cluster_on_gcp) one.

-This time we will in addition to use **NiFiKop** and **Terraform** to quickly :
+This time, we will also use **NiFiKop** and **Terraform** to quickly :

 - deploy **a GKE cluster** to host our NiFi cluster,
 - deploy **a `cert-manager` issuer** as a convenient way to generate TLS certificates,
 - deploy **a zookeeper instance** to manage cluster coordination and state across the cluster,
 - deploy **X secured NiFi instances in cluster mode**
 - configure **NiFi to use OpenId connect** for authentication
-- configure **HTTPS loadbalancer with Client Ip affinity** to access to the NiFi cluster
+- configure **HTTPS loadbalancer with Client Ip affinity** to access the NiFi cluster
-- re-size the cluster dynamically
+- dynamically re-size the cluster

 We will  :